-- Concerns are raised by parents/carers, teachers or the child
+- Concerns are raised by parents/carers, teachers or by the child himself/herself

 - Limited or no progress is being made

-If you are concerned about your child you should first contact your class teacher to discuss these concerns.
+If you are concerned about your child, you should first contact your class teacher to discuss these concerns.
 After that, if you are not fully satisfied, you are very welcome to make a direct appointment with SENCO, Emily Smith.

-HOW WILL BOTH YOU AND I KNOW HOW MY CHILD IS DOING?
+- HOW WILL I KNOW HOW MY CHILD IS DOING?

-HOW WILL THE CURRICULUM BE MATCHED TO MY CHILD'S NEEDS?
+- HOW WILL THE THE CURRICULUM BE MATCHED TO MEET MY CHILD'S NEEDS?

-WHAT SUPPORT WILL THERE BE FOR MY CHILD'S OVERALL WELL BEING?
+- WHAT SUPPORT WILL THERE BE FOR MY CHILD'S MENTAL WELLBEING?